Select from gallery

 Times Radio deployed QR Codes in newspaper ads to boost downloads for their radio app.
 Upon scanning the QR Code, users could directly be taken to the app, or if the app wasn’t downloaded on the user’s smartphone, then the QR Code redirected the user to the respective app store.

 Yes, you only need one QR Code for both Android and iOS.
 Depending on the user’s OS, it will redirect them to the respective app store.

 Point your camera at the QR Code, and click on the link that pops up.
 It will take you to the Google Play Store or Apple’s App Store depending on your OS.
 Install the app and you’re done.

 If your brand is well-known and you have demonstrated clear value your customers will get from downloading your app, you can directly generate a QR Code that redirects the user to the app store.

 Yes, you can.
-You can create a deep link to your app’s respective segment and paste that URL in an app download QR Code generator to create QR Codes.
+You can create a deep link to your app’s respective segment and paste that URL in a custom QR Code generator to create QR Codes for app downloads..